jitbit/cpu-analyzer/readme.md

-#Cpu analyzer
+# Cpu analyzer
-forked from Sam Saffron's code which seems adandoned, see: http://samsaffron.com/archive/2009/11/11/Diagnosing+runaway+CPU+in+a+Net+production+application
+Forked from Sam Saffron's code which seems adandoned, see: http://samsaffron.com/archive/2009/11/11/Diagnosing+runaway+CPU+in+a+Net+production+application

 All required dependencies are now added via NuGET, no need to link MS libraried.